stvdeshon/hello-world/README.md

 # hello-world
 My tutorial repository created on November 2nd, 2021.

-This is for my github tutorial.
+This is for the github tutorial.
 I created and finished this simple file at 6 p.m.